 \subsubsection{Quantum measurements}

 To extract information about how gravity affects quantum systems, we must perform a measurement.
-There are a number of different measurements types and schemes.
+There are a number of different measurement types and schemes.
 Here we briefly review the most common ones.

-Projective measurements models the measurement apparatus as a macroscopic pointer that can be read out classically.
-Strong correlations between system and pointer let us determine the state of the system unambiguously by measuring the pointer.
-However, the measurement destroys the coherence of the wave function, subsequently destroying information about the conjugate observable and leads to back-action quantum noise~\cite{jacobs2006straightforward,clerk2010introduction}.
+Projective measurements, {also known as von Neumann measurements}, model the measurement apparatus as a macroscopic pointer that can be read out classically.
+Strong correlations between the system and the pointer let us determine the state of the system unambiguously by measuring the pointer.
+However, the measurement destroys the coherence of the wave function, subsequently destroying information about the conjugate observable and leading to back-action quantum noise~\cite{jacobs2006straightforward,clerk2010introduction}.

 Quantum non-demolition measurements~\cite{braginsky1980quantum,braginsky1995quantum,braginsky1996quantum,peres1993quantum}, on the other hand, present a special case in which the eigenstates of the observable we are measuring are also eigenstates of the system, or equivalently the measured observable $\hat A$ commutes with the Hamiltonian $\hat H$, $[\hat H,\hat A]=0$, and thus $\hat H$ and $\hat A$ are simultaneously diagonalizable.
-Measuring multiple times yields same result and allows to improve the measurement accuracy, which is crucial for certain force-sensing schemes.
+Measuring multiple times yields the same result and allows for improved measurement accuracy, which is crucial for certain force-sensing schemes.
 We discuss such back-action evasion schemes in more detail in Section~\ref{sec:BAE}.

 Weak measurements only extract partial information about an observable and thus do not fully destroy the information about the conjugate observable.
 For a detailed discussion, we refer to the pedagogical review~\cite{jacobs2006straightforward}.
 The main idea is to construct operators $\hat P_m$ such that $\sum_m \hat P_m^\dagger \hat P_m = \mathbb{1}$.
 The state after the measurement expressed in terms of the projectors $\hat P_n$ and the state $\hat\rho$ before the measurement is then given by